Chapter 2: This Venerable One is Alive

 It was only after Mo Ran hollered that he realized something wasn’t right…

-Hatred, cold, suffering, and loneliness pierced his chest, making it hurt.
-Mo Ran’s eyes flew open abruptly, every feeling from before his death scattering like snow in the wind.
+Hatred, cold, suffering, and loneliness struck his chest, making it ache.
+Mo Ran’s eyes flew open abruptly, his feelings from the moments before his death scattering like snow in the wind.

 He found himself lying on a bed.
-It wasn’t his bed in Sisheng Peak.
-This bed was embellished with intricate carvings of dragons and phoenixes, the wood exuding the heavy scent of rogue.
-The worn bedding was various shades of pink and purple, and it was embroidered with mandarin ducks playing in the water.
-Such bedding would only be used by those from a brothel.
+But it wasn’t his bed in Sisheng Peak.
+This bed was embellished with intricate carvings of dragons and phoenixes, the wood exuding the heavy scent of rouge.
+The worn bedding was various shades of pink and purple, embroidered with mandarin ducks playing in the water.
+Such bedding was only used by those from a brothel.

 “…”

-Had he sinned so deeply in life, harmed so many young men and women, that the king of the underworld was punishing him by having him reincarnate in a brothel to receive guests?
+Had he sinned so deeply in life, harmed so many young men and women, that as punishment from the king of the underworld, he was reincarnated in a brothel to receive guests?

-While having these absurd thoughts, Mo Ran unconsciously turned over and found himself face-to-face with a sleeping person.
+While having these absurd thoughts, Mo Ran unconsciously turned over and was met with a sleeping face.

 “…”